 You may also suffer emotional trauma or loss of quality of life — non-economic damages that still impact your standard of living.
 Many accident victims experience serious mental anguish, developing post-traumatic stress conditions, depression, or anxiety.
 And if a relative or loved one has passed away due to an accident, the loss of companionship can also cause a great deal of suffering.

-An experienced Austin personal injury lawyer can help you access the actual cost of your accident, including losses that are difficult to calculate, like lowered quality of life and emotional trauma.
+Our experienced Austin motor vehicle accident lawyers can help you access the actual cost of your accident, including losses that are difficult to calculate, like lowered quality of life and emotional trauma.

 When motor vehicle accidents occur, it’s important to respond quickly and properly, both to ensure the health and safety of yourself and other involved parties, and to help your case should you have grounds to seek compensation.